european-summer-of-code/esoc2025-challenge-ecospecs/README.md

 This repository contains trial datasets for the ecoSPECS challenge at European Summer of Code 2025, and suggested trial tasks.

+For Q&A with experts from ecoSPECS and mentors from GC.OS, you can use the [GitHub discussion forum](https://github.com/european-summer-of-code/esoc2025-challenge-ecospecs/discussions) in this repository (monitored during the ESoC 2025 application period).

 ## Trial datasets